About Counselling

 How might we work together?

-- Thinking about how your past might be impacting you in the present, and how you want to respond to that
+• exploring how your past is shaping your present, and how you want to respond to that

 Gender, Sexuality and Relationship Diversity Focused Work